core-process/viewportwatch/readme.md

 ### React to changes in viewport dimensions

 The library emits a `resize` event on viewport changes.
-You can install and remove event handles via the functions `on`, `off` and `once`.
+You can install and remove event handler via the methods `on`, `off` and `once`.

 ```js
 import vw from 'viewportwatch';